 The Cumming School of Medicine expects intellectual honesty from its students.
 Course participants should be aware of University policies relating to Principles of Conduct, Plagiarism and Academic Integrity.
-These are found in the printed Faculty of Graduate Studies Calendar, or online under Academic Regulations in the Faculty of Graduate Studies Calendar, or Graduate Studies Academic Regulations.
+These are found in the printed Faculty of Graduate Studies Calendar, or online under Academic Regulations in the Faculty of Graduate Studies Calendar, or Graduate Studies Academic Regulations in the Faculty of Graduate Studies Calendar, available at Faculty of Graduate Studies Academic Regulations